The Congo has announced a new Ebola outbreak. Here's what you need to know - ExBulletin

 The new outbreak is suspected of causing the deaths of 15 of the 28 people with symptoms, including four healthcare workers, the ministry said.
 It was the 16th outbreak of Ebola in Congo, and Health Minister Samuel Logger Kamba said a fatal rate, estimated at 53.6%, indicated the severity of the situation.

-The World Health Organization said the number of cases is likely to increase.
+World Health Organization He said the number of cases is likely to increase.

 “The number of cases is likely to increase as transmissions are ongoing,” he said in a statement.
 “The response team and local teams need to work and get care to find people who may be infected, and make sure everyone is protected as soon as possible.”

-Dr Jean Paul Mikobi, chief medical officer of the Bourape Health Zone, warned of the possible surge in infections as many residents fled the village for fear of contamination, making it difficult to track and monitor sick people.
+Dr. Jean Paul Mikobi, chief medical officer of the Bourape Health Zone, also warned that there could be a surge in infections.
+Many residents fled the village for fear of pollution, making it difficult to track and monitor those who became ill.

-Dr Amitié Bukidi, head of Mweka Health Zone, said on Saturday that four health zones on all territories were reporting suspicious cases.
+Dr Amitié Bukidi, head of Mweka Health Zone, said on Saturday that all four health zones of the territory received suspicious cases.

-Six people have been killed in the 2022 Ebola outbreak in the northeastern province of Congo.
+Six people have been killed in the 2022 Ebola outbreak in the province of Ecourt, northeastern Congo.

 Between 2018 and 2020, an early outbreak in eastern Congo killed more than 1,000 people.
-It was the most deadly after killing more than 11,000 people after the outbreak of 2014-16 in the West African countries of Guinea, Sierra Leone and Liberia.
+This was the most fatal after killing more than 11,000 people after the 2014-2016 outbreak in Guinea, Sierra Leone and Liberia.

-Unstable security situations and deep community distrust are hampering efforts to control the war-torn Congo epidemic.
+Unstable security situations and deep community distrust have hindered efforts to control the epidemic in eastern Congo.
 Ebola treatment centres have been repeatedly attacked, leaving government health officials to staff clinics in hot spots in Butembo and Katowa.

 Health officials are urging populations to strictly follow precautions, such as social distancing and hand washing.

-The World Health Organization said it has dispatched experts to Kasai Province to enhance disease surveillance, treatment and infection prevention in health facilities.
+The WHO said it has dispatched experts to South Korea to enhance disease surveillance, treatment and infection prevention in medical facilities.
 It also offers equipment such as personal protective equipment, mobile lab equipment, and pharmaceuticals.
-Congo has a medical stockpile and an Ebola vaccine, Who said.
+The Congo has a stockpile of treatments and a stockpile of the Elbevoebola vaccine.

 According to Bukidi, a team of experts from the National Institute of Biomedical Sciences was also sent from Kinshasa to Mweka Health Zone to set up a mobile lab to test samples taken from patients on-site.